Skip to content

 Jameson Detweiler, Fellow, South Park Commons

 Gigster went from 3 people to 37 and $60K to $1.9M revenue in nine months.
 We expanded the developer network from a dozen contractors to over 1,000.
 At AddThis, I was the first engineer.
 We built real-time analytics processing a billion events a month before "big data" was a phrase.
-I designed the ad products — search retargeting and a video ad model with 80%+ margins.
+I designed the ad products, including search retargeting and a video ad model with 80%+ margins.
 Oracle acquired them.
+I think entrepreneurship is a skill you get better at by doing it repeatedly, not by reading about it.

 What projects did you love that didn't turn into a company?